umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/How-to-Set-Up-Landingpage/index.md

 - Start by right-clicking the Umbraco Hotel node
 - Choose Create and select **Page**
 - Name your landing page and you are ready to start creating your new landing page
-- In the content section of your page, navigate to the widget section and click "Add content"
+- In the Content group of your page, navigate to the Widget section and click "Add content"

 ## Hero